-Tom partners with his father Al Salvino and his brother John Salvino to form The Salvino Wealth Management Team.
+Tom partners with his father Al Salvino and his brother John Salvino to form the Salvino Wealth Management team.
 Together, they work with individuals, families, trusts, small businesses, and foundations to build customized portfolios managed within the context of the client's comprehensive financial situation.
 Working with William Blair's Wealth Planning Services, they coordinate, where appropriate, financial planning, estate planning, insurance planning, and tax planning for their clients.
-With more than 90 years of collective portfolio management, the Salvino Wealth Management Team has helped preserve and enhance the wealth of Chicago families.
+With nearly 100 years of collective portfolio management, the Salvino Wealth Management team has helped preserve and enhance the wealth of Chicago families.

 1 Insurance products offered through third-party providers.

 2 The ranking reflects the volume of assets overseen by the advisors and their teams, revenues generated for the firms and the quality of the advisors’ practices.

 3 The Forbes ranking algorithm is based on industry experience, interviews, compliance records, assets under management, revenue and other criteria by SHOOK Research, LLC, which does not receive compensation from the advisors or their firms in exchange for placement on a ranking.
 Investment performance is not a criterion.